← Back to All Blog Posts

 |

-5 Minute Read
+8 Minute Read

 In the past, customers didn’t expect much from the average retailer in terms of final mile delivery service.
-They may not have been thrilled with long lead times and uncertainty on the day of delivery—but it was more or less par for the course, and folks generally accepted it unless something went seriously wrong.
-These days, customer expectations are such that the old ways of doing things simply don’t cut it.
-Luckily, modern delivery planning software is changing the way businesses manage their fleets and work to meet new consumer demands.
+They may not have been thrilled with long lead times and uncertainty, but it was par for the course.
+Consumers generally accepted it unless something went seriously wrong.

-delivery planning software
+delivery route planning software

-Of course, some of the credit for this shift goes to the rise of e-commerce, which has altered consumers' expectations forever.
+Of course, some of the credit for this shift goes to the rise of e-commerce.
+Changes in buying habits in recent years have altered consumers' expectations forever.
 Modern businesses need to find efficient routes with reliable ETAs to meet this consumer demand.
-The traditional ways of planning routes are far from ideal on this front, as they cannot account for all of the manifold factors affecting delivery times.

 Scheduling and route planning are complex processes.
-To achieve efficient routes and schedules, you need to factor in driver capacity, weather, customer availability, traffic, load and truck types, and much more to maximize resources—all of which is perilously difficult by hand.
-Delivery planning software, on the other hand, allows businesses to keep track of all the variables affecting deliveries and empowers fleet managers to make data-driven decisions to ensure timely deliveries and cost-effective operations.
+To achieve efficient routes and schedules, you need to factor in driver capacity, weather, customer availability, traffic, load and truck types, and much more.
+All of this is quite difficult by hand.

 The Basics of Delivery Route Planning